Park Address: 601 Burr Oak Dr, Ann Arbor MI 48103

 Information on donating to the parks and the Guide to Giving can be found here.
 If you have a park improvement idea, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
 For information on donating a tree through Adopt-a-Park, the tree donation guide can help you get started.

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 The Liberty Glen subdivision was developed in 1989.
 The land for Burr Oak Park was left to be used as public parkland, as was required as part of the escrow agreement with the City of Ann Arbor.
 The park was developed and improved in the 1990s with help from the neighborhood association.

 In August 2021 the Adopt-a-Park program partnered with Twin Willow Ranch to bring a herd of goats to the park to help clear invasive shrubs and poison ivy.
 Adopt-a-Park hosted a public survey to provide feedback and an open house event.
 Read the project summary to learn more about goatscaping.

 A herd of 6 goats returned from Twin Willow Ranch in September 2022 to eat invasive shrubs and poison ivy in the wooded space.

 Active Park Adopters

 The Liberty Glen Homeowners Association is active in helping to care for the park and advocate for improvements!
 The association conducts an annual neighborhood workday at the park each May.
-Let us know if you would like to hear about the upcoming workday or if you would like to dedicate your time to a particular park project, email [email protected] or call 734.794.6445.
+To let us know if you would like to get involved, email [email protected] or call 734.794.6445.